anhdau185/whats-the-dish-web-app/README.md

-# Getting Started with Create React App
+# What's The Dish Web App

 React.js app for What's The Dish project.